-2. My publisher disappeared.
-Specifically, the Editor who loved, loved, loved my work and promised to publish everything I sent her changed jobs two months after my books came out.
-And the new Editor was taking the company in a new direction and neatly rejected my next novel in the series.
-Well, more accurately he rejected the box it came in, because the envelope was never even opened.
-I knew I should get my manuscripts out there to another publisher, but there was something about theatre.
-Bringing those characters to life was amazing.
-And I loved what actors brought to the table – an ever-changing dynamic.
+2. Then my book publisher disappeared.
+Specifically, the Editor who loved, loved, loved my work and promised to publish everything I sent her for the rest of her life... changed jobs two months after my books came out.
+And the new Editor was taking the company in a new direction, and my next manuscript came back in the box unopened.
+And historic fiction became something beneath securing evening cleaning staff on their list.
+And I knew I should get my manuscripts out to another publisher, but there was something about theatre.
+Seeing those characters brought to life was amazing.
+And I loved what every acctor brought to the table – this ever-changing dynamic.

-So I decided to take a break from the publishing world.

-And I moved “play writing” to the top of my daily list.
+So I decided to take a break from the publishing world and moved “play writing” to the top of my daily list.

-Then along came eBooks.
+Then along came eBooks!

 Hmm… Suddenly I’m looking like a pretty good bet here, because I…

-– design websites and love to learn new internet tricks.
+– Design websites and love to learn new internet tricks.
 I am, in fact, a Net Geek;

-– love creating video promos, graphics and taking great photos;
+– Love creating video promos, graphics and taking great photos;

-– have a group of previously published works with solid reviews;
+– Have a group of previously published works with solid reviews;

-But now for the reality check: the eBook formatting process isn’t easy (a lot of people opt to hire someone to do this for them, and, after mucking around, we’ve been tempted), but I thank heaven daily for my Software Engineering husband, and it’ll get easier after the first one.
+But now the reality check: the eBook formatting process isn’t easy (a lot of people opt to hire someone to do this for them, and, after mucking around, we’ve been tempted), but I thank heaven daily for my Software Engineering husband, and it’ll get easier after the first one.
 Next problem: It’s true 99% of eBooks just don’t sell, but there’s no harm in trying, and I do appear to have better odds than some.
 Besides in this day and age, $20 is $20, know what I’m sayin’?